vishful/lab-typescript-arrays-and-functions/README.md

     ├── index.html
     ├── main.js
     └── main.ts

 ```
 You are going to work over the *.ts files.

 Note: Remember that the *.js files are generated every time we save the TypeScript files in our solution.

 ## Progression #1:
-- Go to main-service.ts.
+- Go to app-service.ts.
 - Create an Interface called StringManipulationService and don't forget to export it.
 - Define the following methods inside the StringManipulationService,
-    - print(word:string): void;
+    - arrayFindMultiples(myArray : any) : Array<Number>;
-    - printWithSpace(sentence:string) : void;
+    - arraySeparate(myArray : any) : Array<string>;
-    - findVowel(str: string) : void
+    - arraySplit(myString : string) : Array<number>;
+    - arraySort(myArray : any) : Array<string>;
+    - arrayReplace(myArray : any) : Array<Number>;

 ## PROGRESSION #2:
 - Go to main.ts.
-- Create a class called as StringManipulations which should implement the StringManipulationService.
+- Create a class called as ArrayManipulations which should implement the StringManipulationService.
-- Your class should implement all the three methods.
+- Your class should implement all the 5 methods.
-- print(word:string): void method should take string as input and it should perform the following operations
-    - Display the given string without any modifications(use console.log to print)
-    - Display the given string in uppercase.
-    - Display the given string in lowercase.
-    - Display the character at a particular position in a given string.
-    - Concat the given string with another string.
-    - Slice the given string and display.
-    - Find the length of the given string.
+- arrayFindMultiples(myArray : any) : Array<Number> method is used to find the multiples of 5 and 10 in the given array.
-- printWithSpace(sentence:string) : void method should take string as input and display the given string by adding space between every character.
-- findVowel(str: string) : void should take string as input and display the number of vowels in a given string.

-## PROGRESSION #3:
-- Go to main-service.ts.
-- Create an Interface called NumberManipulationService and don't forget to export it.
-- Define the following methods inside the StringManipulationService,
-    - findPrime(num: number) : void;
-    - findMagic(num: number) : void;

-## PROGRESSION #4:
-- Go to main.ts.
-- Create a class called as NumbersManipulations which should implement the NumberManipulationService.
-- Your class should implement all the two methods.
+- arraySeparate(myArray : any) : Array<string> method is used to find the string values in the mixed array and return them.
-- findPrime(num: number) : void method should check whether the given number is a prime number or not
+- arraySplit(myString : string) : Array<number> method is used to find the prime number in the mixed array.
+First identify the numbers in the array, typecast it and check whether the number is a prime number or not.
-- findMagic(num: number) : void method to check whether the given number is a magic number.
-A magic number is a number in which you need to repeatedly add the numbers until a single digit is reached. if the number is equivalent to 1, then the given number is a magic number, else display it is not a magic number.
-for example, consider a number 199 -> 1 + 9 + 9 = 19 -> 1 + 9 = 10 -> 1 + 0 = 1.
-So 199 is a magic number.
+- arraySort(myArray : any) : Array<string> method is used to sort the given array of strings.
+- arrayReplace(myArray : any) : Array<Number> method is to used to find the numbers which are divisible by 3 and replace it with 5.

 Happy Coding ProGrad ❤️